adamfinkelstein/hepcat/README.md

 * Used /usr/local/bin/python3.9 -m venv venv to build environment

 * We also had to brew install postgresql to install one of the packages.

+## More notes on installation (problems Adam encountered)

+There was a problem with socketio using python 3.10.?

+* Installed python 3.9.13 (same version as Baris) using:

+* brew install pyenv

+* pyenv install 3.9.13

+* pyenv local 3.9.13

+* pyenv exec python -m venv venv

+* source venv/bin/activate

 ## To run locally: